 We believe the Bible to be the verbally inspired and only infallible, authoritative, inerrant Word of God.
-Since we believe that God has spoken in the Scriptures, the Bible is to be believed in all that it teaches, obeyed in all that it requires, and trusted in all that it promises (2 Timothy 3:16; 2 Peter 1:20-21).
+The sixty-six canonical books of the Old and New Testament alone are verbally inspired and inerrant and are the final authority for faith and practice.
+Since we believe that the Scriptures are the very Word of God, the Bible is to be believed in all that it teaches, obeyed in all that it requires, and trusted in all that it promises (2 Timothy 3:16; 2 Peter 1:20-21).